What to Expect During an In-Home Pet Euthanasia Appointment

 Options include:

-Return of ashes (if chosen), usually within two weeks
+• Return of ashes (if chosen), usually within around one week, although occasionally this may take a little longer

 If you’re unsure about aftercare, we can talk everything through on the day and give you time to decide.